Valencia Spain Travel Guide

 World-renowned fire festival, an UNESCO Intangible Cultural Heritage event.
 Parades, fireworks, burning of giant effigies.

-Historic religious procession with conventional figures, giants, and dances.
+Historic religious procession with established figures, giants, and dances.
 Glimpse into medieval traditions.

 Attend a "mascletà" during the Fallas festival.
 This rhythmic daytime fireworks display offers an unique sensory experience.

-Attend a classical concert at the Palau de la Música or an opera/ballet at the Palau de les Arts Reina Sofía for a sophisticated experience.
+Attend a classical concert at the Palau de la Música or an opera/ballet at the Palau de les Arts Reina Sofía for an elegant experience.

 Explore authentic local markets and classic restaurants in the historic fishermen's quarter, supporting local businesses.